MARK ANTHONY JARMAN

 Recently the CIA set up a network of Chinese informants, but the CIA moles were hunted patiently and executed in front of fellow workers, a visceral lesson.
 After the Century of Humiliation, China now humiliates others.

-The Bund The Shanghai nerve centre during the Century of Humiliation was The Bund, beautiful buildings and banks along the busy river, and the famous Cathay Hotel.
+The Shanghai nerve centre during the Century of Humiliation was The Bund, beautiful buildings and banks along the busy river, and the famous Cathay Hotel.
 Am I nostalgic for the fabled Shanghai of the roaring 20s and 30s when it was the Paris of the Orient, the Whore of the Orient?
 I am aware of the danger of nostalgia for an era of bigotry, but colonial cruelty from the British and Portuguese and French and Dutch was followed by a harsher local cruelty.

 Jazz Age Shanghai has a guilty appeal.
 The swing bands in ornate riverside buildings lining The Bund, champagne nightclubs and mannered erotic dancers and film stars drunk as lords, sleek costumes and the China Clipper looming in their sky, a swanky flying boat for the wealthy and their lovers to hop their way across the Pacific.
 Cinemas and casinos and racetracks and the Brits’ fox hunt with Chinese ponies and a snort of gin, a fox hunt with no fox.
 You have to admire that verve.
 Let us don jodhpurs before the monsoons fill the ditches!

 As in Fitzgerald’s Babylon Revisited, a sort of exile magic, dissipation as an offering to destiny and, exactly like Fitzgerald’s story, this glittering cosmos less magic to those not allowed in the clubs or the Cathay Hotel, those outside the gilt glass and art deco revolving doors.
 From the 1800s to the Jazz Age, both sides prefer to see the other as inscrutable, both European and Chinese judge the other lot as mysterious barbarians, untouchables, déclassé.
 Once locals like my new friend Dr. Li were barred from the groomed park or the leaded revolving doors of this expensive hotel.
-No Dogs or Chinese Allowed
+No Dogs or Chinese Allowed.

 Now the hotel’s front steps are the steps of the people, now locals lie across the steps where once they’d be horse-whipped for impertinence.
 Now the crowded street is their street, ala Quebec’s revenge of the cradle.
 No more starched Brits and remittance men, no more Blood Alley where Jack Tar drank rum and got rolled, no more Berlin jazz players and drunken White Russians fleeing the Bolshies to sell their hoarded jewels in Jimmy’s Kitchen, no more Siberian Fur Store, no more Shanghai Grease Factory.
 Mary Pickford and Noel Coward gone, Pockmarked Huang gone, gamblers and gangsters, coolies and bar girls, all gone.
 But the Cathay Hotel stands in front of me, strangely preserved by extreme change, held in amber by war and revolution.